Let’s begin with the obvious. It is going to be a huge challenge to get an exact number of rats in your house.

-I mentioned how difficult it would be to tell how many rats are in your home in the intro.
+In the intro, I mentioned how difficult it would be to tell how many rats are in your home.

 You could hear tons of noise in your attic, or in your walls, but unless it is happening at the same time, you can’t be 100% sure that it isn’t the same rat!
 I guess that can be seen as good news, right?

-Rats can travel freely throughout most of your home, it makes it difficult to know how many rats there are, but I will give you some tips on how you can know how big the war is going to be between you and the rats!
-Let’s make a start…
+Rats can travel freely throughout most of your home, making it difficult to know how many rats there are, but I will give you some tips on how you can learn how big the war will be between you and the rats!

 How To Tell How Many Rats Are In Your House

 Where have you heard noises?
 How often do you hear noises?
-Can you hear noises in different parts of your house at the same time?
+Can you hear noises in different parts of your house simultaneously?

 You will need some help with this tip.
-When the sun sets, you should disperse throughout your house, and you should listen out for noises.
-If you can confirm noises in your attic and noises in your walls at the same time, then you have more than one rat.
+When the sun sets, you should disperse throughout your house and listen out for noises.
+If you can confirm noises in your attic and your walls simultaneously, then you have more than one rat.

 That is not a good sign!
-Rats can have tons of babies and can increase in numbers very, very quickly.
+Rats can have tons of babies and can increase in numbers quickly.

 Always record your results, because it gives you data to check back on.

 Check For Nests

-It is time for you to go on a hunt for rats nests in and around your home.
+It is time for you to go on a hunt for rat nests in and around your home.

 You should check in your attic, in your kitchen, in any storage units, and even in your yard and other places where rats nest in your home.

 If you find a rat’s nest, then you will probably have more rats to deal with.
 If the nest is empty, you might have been lucky enough to get to it before birth!